 The success of classical productions depends on each and every detail and nuance.

-It is with this premise in mind that we developed the source destination cut and multi-synchronous cut features.
+With this premise in mind, we've developed features for source destination cut and multi-synchronous cut.
 This allows you to combine different concert recordings into a single whole in the blink of an eye.
-Sequoia: From principles to perfection.
+Sequoia: Perfection on principle.

 Sequoia offers a professional source destination cut feature, which is frequently used for classical productions when combining multiple recordings into a final composition.
 This method is especially effective and intuitive.
 Two display areas let you view and play back source and destination tracks simultaneously and independently of each other.
 Both areas can be navigated, zoomed and played independently.
 You can navigate to the source material while playback is running in the destination area in order to get the next cut set up.
 The actual editing takes place via markers.

 In and out markers in the source material are used to indicate that the material following the edit command at a marker position should be pasted into the destination track.
 You can apply 2, 3 or 4-point cuts.
 Depending on the use, cuts located after the pasted marker are shifted accordingly or (when working with images) are kept where they are.
 Selecting the source is very easy using the keyboard shortcut for the source list.
 This method can be used to quickly perform editing processes that would otherwise be very time-consuming.

 Multi-synchronous cut makes it possible to minimize the search for similar audio material and accelerated the editing process.

 MuSyC adds an overview project to the source destination cut by displaying takes according to musical similarity following an analysis of the source material.
 A multi-track recording take is represented by a single object.
 If a section of music has been recorded multiple times, the takes are arranged together and displayed in terms of time.
 This makes it possible to make sound changes and cuts, even between takes recorded with slightly different tempos.
 Cuts are always made at the correct position, removing the need to search for the beginnings of alternative recordings.